I want to talk to you about three common problems that you may

 Parfocality is the ability of a scope to be focused at high magnification and maintain focus all the way to low magnification in both eyes.
-If a scope is not adjusted and setup properly it may not have parfocality which will cause eye strain for the users.
-Absolute Clarity corrects this problem as part of its Preventative Maintenance Service.
+If a scope is not adjusted and setup properly, it may not have parfocality, which will cause eyestrain for the users.
+(See our website for more information on Proper Set-up procedures.)

-A lack of regular and proper maintenance is the only cause of the most difficult problem of all.
-The problem is internal contamination of the optics.
-The internal lubricants aromatic components evaporate after as few as 2 to 5 years and begin the internal contamination process.
-Once a film of sticky contamination has coated the internal optics dirt can stick to the film making the images dull and hazy.
+Internal contamination is caused by the lack of regular and proper maintenance.
+This problem results from the internal lubricants aromatic components that evaporate after as few as 2 to 5 years.
+Once a film of sticky contamination has coated the internal optics, dirt can stick to the film making the images dull and hazy.
 You may notice that the zoom knob is hard to turn or the optics may chatter when zooming up or down.
 If you look backwards through the scope (up through the bottom lens) and slowly turn the zoom knob, you will be able to see the dirt on every optical surface in the system.
-(This will not work on infinite focus optical systems such as collimators, telescopes, long range binoculars or Theodolite.)
+(This will not work on infinite focus optical systems such as collimators, telescopes, long-range binoculars or Theodolite.)